Galant music: Music styles

-contrasted with it, as between the music of C. P. E. Bach, a founder of both styles, and that of Johann Christian Bach, who carried the galant style further and was closer to classical.

 This musical style was part of the wider galant movement in art at the time.

 The word "galant" derives from French, where it was in use from at least the 16th century.
 In the early 18th century, a galant homme described a person of fashion, who was elegant, cultured and virtuous.
 The German theorist Johann Mattheson appears to have been fond of the term.
 It features in the title of his first publication of 1713, Das neu-eröffnete Orchestre, oder Universelle und gründliche Anleitung wie ein Galant Homme einen vollkommenen Begriff von der Hoheit und Würde der edlen Music erlangen.
 (Instead of the Gothic type rendered here in italics, Mattheson used Roman to emphasize the many non-German expressions.

 Mattheson was apparently the first to refer to a "galant style" in music, in his Das forschende Orchestre of 1721.
 He recognized a lighter, modern style, einem galanten Stylo and named among its leading practitioners Giovanni Bononcini, Antonio Caldara, Georg Philipp Telemann, Alessandro Scarlatti, Antonio Vivaldi and George Frideric Handel.
-All were composing Italian opera seria, a voice-driven musical style, and opera remained the central form of galant music.
-The new music was not as essentially a court music as it was a city music: the cities emphasized by Daniel Heartz, a recent historian of the style, were first of all Naples, then Venice, Dresden, Berlin, Stuttgart and Mannheim, and Paris.
-Many galant composers spent their careers in less central cities, ones that may be considered consumers rather than producers of the style galant: Johann Christian Bach and Carl Friedrich Abel in London, Baldassare Galuppi in Saint Petersburg and Georg Philipp Telemann in Hamburg.